Madefire/slate/source/includes/_work.md

 --- | ---- | -----
 encrypted | True, False (default: True) |
-size | See above | Preferred size dimension
+size | See above | Preferred size dimension strategy | 'ceiling' or 'round' | the preferred strategy used for determining which script size to return (default: ceiling)